becloudready/interview-challenges/linux/README.md

 *   Present realistic Linux administration challenges.
 *   Objectively verify the outcomes of practical tasks.
 *   Cover a range of skills from intermediate to more advanced topics.

-## Structure (Conceptual)

-While the content was developed iteratively, a good repository structure might be: